 The Committee will work with chosen planning consultants to scope out the main issues and prepare draft policies for the emerging neighbourhood plan.

-The local planning authority will assist through a representative of the Buckinghamshire Council Planning Policy Team, who may also attend steering group meetings when invited.

 11. Meeting Duration

 The Planning Strategy Committee will be for a maximum of 2 hours, with any unfinished business being taken at the beginning of the next Committee Meeting.
 In exceptional circumstances the meeting may be extended with a vote taken by Members.